 Dive Deeper: Watch master educator Shelley Moore explain these concepts in “the Bowling Analogy”

 UDL believes that all learners, to be successful, must learn and grow as learners, not just build content knowledge alone.
-Classrooms need to become hubs of expert learning, where teachers support students in mastering these outcomes by modeling and supporting skill building and internalizing these skills.
+The goal of UDL is to support learner agency, the capacity to actively participate in making choices in service of learning goals.

 The GOAL of UDL is learner agency that is...